 - Ensure applicable federal regulations, organizational policies, and mandates to protect information are taken into consideration within the infrastructure.

 - Recommend effective security controls based on risks and a cost benefit assessment which meet the intent of applicable regulations and university policies.

 - Create accountability within the network and other computing resources in which individuals have access.

 - Give and assist network managers, engineers, and technicians guidance in the implementation of controls in addition to maintaining and operating the infrastructure in a secure manner.

-- Ensure that all critical functions of infrastructure are documented and have operational processes and disaster recovery plans to provide continuity of operation.
+- Ensure that all critical functions of infrastructure are documented, have operational processes, and disaster recovery plans to provide continuity of operation.

 - Maintain Confidentiality, Integrity, and Availability (CIA) of the information at WashU.

 - Follow established standards for all infrastructure components (physical or virtual) containing WashU information.

 The OIS will measure the compliance to this policy through various methods, including, but not limited to – reports, internal/external audits, and feedback to the policy owner.
 Exceptions to the policy must be approved by the OIS in advance.
 Non-compliance will be addressed with management, Area Specific Compliance Office, Human Resources, or the Office of Student Conduct.